grimmer0125/markdown-preview-kramdown/README.md

 - [ ] Other encoding check/support.
 Now it supports ASCII and UTF-8, and other encoding needed to added.
 - [ ] Add other types of Markdown support.
 - [ ] Automaticall install the needed kramdown library.
 - [ ] [More GitHub Flavored Markdown support](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
-Such as Fenced code blocks & Syntax highlighting.
-Kramdown uses ~~~ for its [Fenced code block](http://kramdown.gettalong.org/syntax.html#fenced-code-blocks)
+Kramdown uses ~~~ for its [Fenced code block](http://kramdown.gettalong.org/syntax.html#fenced-code-blocks).
+GitHub Pages use Kmarkdown + Fenced Code Block(```) and Syntax highlighting of GitHub Flavored Markdown instead of those in Kramdown.

 ## Other ways to preview the articles on GitHub Pages
 1. Run Local Jekyll